Fixed point label attribution for real-time bidding

-\section{Proof of Proposition~\ref{prop:robust}}
+\subsection{Proof of Proposition~\ref{prop:robust}}

-We assume for this proof that Proposition~\ref{prop:fixed_point}, whose proof is presented next, holds.
-By Proposition \ref{prop:fixed_point}, if $\nu(\cdot)$ is myopic optimal, then it is associated with the internal attribution given in Equation~\eqref{eq:mtc_proof} which does not depend on $\PP$.
-We therefore only have to prove the reverse implication.
-Assume that $\nu$ does not depend on $\PP$ but only on the reward function $V$, i.e. there exists an internal attribution $\mu$ such that $\nu = \nu^{\mu}_{\PP} = \nu^{\mu}_{\QQ} $ for any other probability distribution $\QQ$ over $\Scenario$.
+By Proposition \ref{prop:fixed_point}, if $\Valuation$ is myopic optimal, then it is associated with the additive attribution given in Equation~\eqref{eq:additivity_app}, which does not depend on $\PP$.
+We therefore only have to prove the reverse implication which we do next.